-Individuals are informed about the fair hearing process during entrance to the waiver by the service coordinator.
-The state Medicaid agency(SMA) notifies the family in writing of the fair hearing process on the waiver enrollment letter.
-The opportunity to request a fair hearing is provided to individuals who:
+Individuals are informed about the fair hearing process-by the service coordinator.
+The state Medicaid agency (SMA) notifies the family in writing of the fair hearing process, including the opportunity to request a fair hearing, when individuals:

-- (a) Are not given the choice between home and community-based services as an alternative to institutional care; - (b) Are denied either a provider(s) or service(s) of their choice; - (c) Have services denied, suspended, reduced, or terminated; or - (d) Are denied waiver eligibility.
+- (a) Are not given the choice between home and community-based services as an alternative to institutional care: - (b) Are denied either a provider(s) or service(s) of their choice; - (c) Have services denied, suspended, reduced, or terminated; or - (d) Are denied waiver eligibility.

 When an adverse decision has been made by the operating state agency (OSA), SMA or their agents, written notice is provided to the individual and his/her representative.
 The entity responsible for issuing the adverse action notice varies according to the type of adverse action.
 The SMA is responsible for all notices regarding waiver eligibility.
-The notice states what the decision was, reason for the decision, provides detailed information about steps for the individual/representative to follow, and time frames to request an appeal.
-If the adverse action involves the reduction, elimination or denial of service(s) the service coordinator issues a standardized form which includes the same fair hearing rights and instructions used by the SMA for eligibility notices.
+The participant is informed that filing a grievance or making a complaint is not a prerequisite or substitute for a Fair Hearing.
+The notice states what the decision was, reason for the decision, provides detailed information about steps for the individual/representative to follow, and states a request for fair hearing must be made within 10 days from the date of the adverse action notice or by the effective date of the termination of benefits, whichever is later, to ensure continuation of services until the fair hearing decision is made.
+A request for fair hearing must be made within 90 days from the date of the adverse notice.
+The request must be made in writing and forwarded to the SMA.
+The request for hearing will be forwarded to the Office of Administrative Hearings for scheduling.
+If the family is presently receiving benefits, a fair hearing must be requested.